Three . . . Two . . . One . . . IGNITION!

 Indeed, aliens are very strange as their color changes all the time: now they are red, now they are blue.
 What is the reason of this mystery?
 The team has to make some experiments to find it out.

-The show’s vocabulary has been carefully selected to be suitable for 3rd to 6th-grade students, and a guide with exercises reinforces the learning process.
+The activity’s vocabulary has been carefully selected to be suitable for 3rd to 6th-grade students, and a guide with exercises reinforces the learning process.

 - Show’s title: It’s not Rocket Science.